tracylemke/SugarAndFilterForTags/README.md

 ## Installation
 * Clone the repository.
 * Run: `composer update` to retrieve the sugar-module-packager dependency.
+* Modify the list of modules to enable the functionality on `configuration/templates.php`
 * Generate the installable .zip Sugar module with: `./vendor/bin/package <version number>`.

 ## API Call Example